 To combat these negative energies, they developed the art of Feng Shui Protection.
 The protection of Feng Shui comes from deliberately creating in the energies of your surroundings that will continually increase and support your sense of well-being, in this way protecting your soul from negative influences.

 What we have called “earth energy” corresponds to the effect of Chi energy in Feng Shui.
 “Earth energy” and “chi energy” are, similarly, the life force at work.
 It is not only present in all living things but moves about the planet.
 This Chi energy is everywhere and may manifest itself with positive and negative aspects.
 You will sense its positive aspect when a place “feels right.”
-This feeling when you buy a property suggests that the energy of the property may be in harmony with your dreams and desires.
+This feeling when you buy a property suggests that the energy of the property is in harmony with your dreams and desires.
 The Chinese believe that Feng Shui Protection will protect you from bad luck and attract good fortune into your life.